nccgroup/insject/README.md

 WARNING: Be careful when accessing or executing files in containers as they may
          be able to abuse the access of the joined process to escape.

+Note: The -! instrumentation mode has several differences from the LD_PRELOAD modes:
-Note: Forking is not supported with -!.
+        * Forking is not supported
+        * -S,--strict is not supported
+        * errno values are not returned

 USAGE:
     insject [FLAGS] [OPTIONS] [setns-opts]... [-- <cmd>...]

 ARGS:
     <setns-opts>...    setns.so options.
 For detailed information, use --help-setns
     <cmd>...

 FLAGS:
     -h, --help          Prints help information